Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 computer-assisted interviewing instruments can be programmed to correct errors in the data as they are generated.
-For big data, the data generation process is often outside the purview of the data collectors, as noted in Section [Introduction], and there is limited opportunity to address deficiencies in the data generation process.
+For big data, the data generation process is often outside the purview of the data collectors, as noted in Section [Introduction](#sec:10-1), and there is limited opportunity to address deficiencies in the data generation process.
 This is because big data is often a by-product of systems designed with little or no thought given to the potential secondary uses of the data.
 Instead, error mitigation